David Drummond (minister): Life

 He was born in Edinburgh, the son of James Drummond of Strageath on 25 August 1805.
 His father appears to have been an advocate, living at the then new and desirable address of 51, Queen Street in Edinburgh's New Town.
 He attended the High School in Edinburgh and studied Divinity at the University of Edinburgh and then Worcester College, Oxford, graduating with a BA from the University of Oxford in 1830.
 He was ordained as a deacon in the Church of England in 1830, and served as a curate in Compton Greenfield, Gloucestershire, 1830-32.
 He was ordained as priest in January 1832.

 In 1832, he returned to Edinburgh to take over Old St Paul's on Carrubbers Close in the Old Town.
-In 1837 he moved to the then-new Holy Trinity Church on the west edge of Dean Bridge, serving the expanding Episcopal Church in Edinburgh (which always had a high percentage of English inhabitants).
+In 1837 he moved to the then-new Holy Trinity Church (now Rhema Scotland) on the west edge of Dean Bridge, serving the expanding Episcopal Church in Edinburgh (which always had a high percentage of English inhabitants).

 Drummond appears highly affected by the Oxford Movement of 1840.
 In October 1842 his religious views came to a head in a series of open letters to Bishop Charles Terrot (perhaps fuelled by the impending doom of his church structure).
 The conclusion of this was a growing schism, causing Drummond to resign from the Scottish Episcopal Church.
 He was then encouraged to set up a parallel church that claimed allegiance to the Church of England and continued the bulk of the previous Episcopal customs, but with more freedom of prayer outwith the church setting.
 This was thereafter known as the English Church in Edinburgh.
 This split was parallel to, but technically separate from, the more famous split in the Church of Scotland, generally termed the Disruption of 1843.
 Drummond's lead formed a pattern which several other Scottish Episcopalian Churches followed.